ArlingtonBrooks/ParseLi/README.md

 # ParseLi
 ParseLi is a library for parsing "input files".
 These input files can be theoretically for anything, or you can leave the input file blank and specify variables using a dictionary object.
+An input file is loaded using the provided ReadConfig() function.

 ### EXAMPLE INPUT FILE
 In the top level directory is a working example input file `Example.in`.